-To be designated as an official historic landmark, the property should meet one of the following five criteria:
+To be designated as an official historic landmark, the property should meet one of these five criteria:

 - It should exemplify the broad cultural, political, economic or social history of the nation, state or community;

-- It should be identified with an important historic person or with important events in nation, state or local history;
+- It should be identified with an important historic person or with important events in national, state or local history;

 - It should embody the distinguishing characteristics of an architectural type or specimen valuable for study of a period, style, method of construction, or of indigenous materials or craftsmanship;